History of Gladstone Oregon - page 2

 In 1882, (Clackamas County Judge) Harvey Cross, a successful Oregon City lawyer and one-time state senator, purchased the Cason house for his family.
 Soon after, he began buying up portions of the Cason's original 640-acre donation land claim with a view towards establishing a town, which he planned to name after his hero, William Ewart Gladstone, four-time Prime Minister of England.

-In 1889, Judge Cross formed the Gladstone Real Estate Corporation and platted East Gladstone, an area that extended eastward from Portland Ave. to the 73-acre undeveloped woodland tract with lake that he called Gladstone Park.
+In 1889, Judge Cross formed the Gladstone Real Estate Corporation and in 1894, platted East Gladstone; an area that extended eastward from Portland Ave. and included the 73-acre undeveloped woodland tract with lake that he called Gladstone Park.

 The exception to the north-south rule was Portland Avenue, Gladstone's main street.
 This thoroughfare was named for the Interurban Electric Streetcar (1893) line that ran from Oregon City to Portland through the heart of Gladstone.
 (Streetcars also ran on a spur line along Dartmouth Street to the entrance of Gladstone Park, location of the Chautauqua.)